Article Submissions

 Multiple Submission

-If you are submitting the same article to other journals, notify us at the time of submission.
+If you are submitting the same article to other venues, notify us at the time of submission.
 If the article is accepted for publication elsewhere, we expect you to let us know.
-We will not publish the same, or substantially the same, piece.
+We will not publish the same, or substantially the same, piece at the same time.

 Please send your written work to admin@shamanicpractice.org and include a brief bio and photo and/or images to be published online along with your article.